 Purge carbon from your own investments

-You're far from alone.
+And if you want to get fossil fuel investments out of your portfolio, you're far from alone.
 More than 50,000 individual investors have already pledged to divest, investors with almost $5 billion in assets.
 Here's how you can get started:

 - Sign a pledge to divest.